-Totality: The maximum phase of a total solar eclipse, during which the Moon’s disk completely covers the Sun.
+Totality: The maximum phase of a total solar eclipse, during which the Moon’s disk completely covers the Sun's bright face.
 Totality occurs between second and third contact.
 It can last from a fraction of a second to a maximum of 7 minutes 31 seconds.

-Umbra: The darkest part of the Moon’s shadow.
+Umbra: The darkest part of the Moon’s shadow, within which the entirety of the Sun's bright face is blocked.
 Within the umbra, the Moon appears larger than the Sun.
 An observer standing in the umbra sees a total solar eclipse.

 Umbraphile A solar-eclipse aficionado; a person who will do almost anything, and travel almost anywhere, to see totality.
 Another term for an umbraphile is "eclipse chaser."

 - Astronomy Terms (SkyandTelescope.com)

 - Glossary of Eclipse and Astronomy Terms (Fred Espenak, EclipseWise.com)